belle2/basf2/framework/doc/conditions-database.rst

 .. envvar:: BELLE2_CONDB_METADATA

-   a whitespace separated list of urls and sqlite file to look for payload information.
+   a whitespace separated list of urls and sqlite files to look for payload information.
 Will be used to populate `conditions.metadata_providers <ConditionsConfiguration.metadata_providers`